SethFalco/red-panda-emotes/CONTRIBUTING.md

 > None of this guide will show you how to use `git` specifically; just
 > the GitLab UI and Web IDE.

+## License
+This section is only relevent to submissions of new assets for the repository regardless of means.
+If your contribution is feedback or an emote idea, this does not apply to you.

+Before contributing, please note that this repository is under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.

+**This is a very permissive and perpetual public license which grants the whole world the right to use the work for any purpose, including commercial.**

+Please read and understand the terms before submitting assets to the project.

 ## Conventions
 ### Files & Directories
 | Directory     | Purpose                                                                       |